Jaslynnn/ID-ASG2/README.md

 - Allows users to create an account
 - Allows them to save notes in their notes section.
 - Dark mode so that the user will be able to read in comfort
--
-One or two paragraphs providing an overview of your project.
-Tell us about your project.

-Essentially, this part is your sales pitch.

 ## Design Process
 - Created for people who are uncertain of what to eat for breakfast lunch and dinner and do not know where and how to source for recipes.
 - This is for people who want to become healthier by cooking at home